jfcloutier/karma_system/design_notes/acting.md

 The status of a plan is implied by the statuses of its component directives.

-* `pending` - waiting to hear from all umwelt CAs if all directives are meaningful to at least one umwelt CA
+* `pending` - waiting to hear from all umwelt CAs if each directive is meaningful or not
-* `possible` - all directives are meaningful to the umwelt
+* `possible` - all directives are meaningful to some CA(s) in the umwelt
-* `not_possible` - at least one directive is not meaningful to the umwelt
+* `not_possible` - at least one directive is not meaningful to all CAs in umwelt
 * `feasible` - the umwelt has a (transitively) feasible plan for all directives
 * `not_feasible` - there is a directive for which no plan could be found by the umwelt
-* `executed` - all directives had their umwelt plans executed
+* `executed` - all directives in the plan were (recursively) executed
-* `successful` - the goal planned for was achieved
+* `successful` - the goal of the plan was achieved

 ```mermaid
 ---